Sep 27, 2018 | How to conduct an interview?

 1. Thank.
 Thank the interviewed person at the beginning and at the end of the interview.

 4. Listen to the other party.
-It is good to prepare a set of questions which you aim to ask but also reserve 40% of the interview for asking questions which come to your head as a consequence of what the interviewed person has previously said.
-For the interviewed person, it should sounds almost like a natural conversation.
+It is good to prepare a set of questions that you aim to ask but also reserves 40% of the interview for asking questions that come to your head as a consequence of what the interviewed person has previously said.
+For the interviewed person, it should sound almost like a natural conversation.
 Also, you can use phrases which underscore that you are listening to the other party, e.g. ‘Oh really?
-Then, let me ask you this: ...’
+Then, let me ask you this: …’

 5. Feel free to ask questions about the person’s personal story.
 You do not need to know the whole CV of the interviewed person.
 People love talking about their story so if you create the right atmosphere (check: point 1), they will tell you about themselves very eagerly.

-6. State of mind is more important than the preparations.
+6. The state of mind is more important than the preparations.
 You should be relaxed, positive and have a clear mind to be able to react to what the other person is saying with reflex.
-Interviewing someone is a bit like dancing, you have to make steps back and forth with respect to what the other person is saying at the moment.
+Interviewing someone is a bit like dancing, you have to take steps back and forth with respect to what the other person is saying at the moment.
 Also, smile a lot!